harshitkamboj/Spotify-Cookie-Checker/README.md

 # ⚠️ STATUS: NOT-WORKING | FIXING RELEASING SOON
 ### UPDATED 24-02-2026
-## Donate cookies on discord for fast checking
+## Donate cookies on discord for fast fixing
 👉Discord: [harshitkamboj.in](https://harshitkamboj.in/)